sohaib730/Argos-Adversarial_Detection/ReadMe.md

 View Generation:
-      For precise analysis, it's important the benign test files should only contain samples that are correctly classified.
+      For precise analysis, it's important that benign test files should only contain samples that are correctly classified.
       Following code will save correctly classified samples in data/<dataset>/test_c
       - python Classifier/test.py - d <dataset>